Yvand/Hugo-EntraCP/content/docs/usage/installation.md

 1. Navigate to the central administration > Security > Manage farm solutions > click on "entracp.wsp" > Deploy solution.
 1. Monitor the deployment of the solution and wait for it to be fully deployed.
-1. Install the features present in the solution
+1. Install the features present in the solution:

     ```powershell
     Install-SPFeature -SolutionId "dd03bdd7-0645-475e-a852-f180b8bc8191" -AllExistingFeatures